 The increasing demand for meat analogues asks for alternative production technology of plant-based food sources.
 Current extrusion-based structuring of plant proteins is energy-intensive and limited in material selection, structuring ability, and food design.
-As an alternative pathway, we propose to grow fungi directly in food substrates and thus mimic the fiber-like structure and taste of meat.
-The substrate is designed to provide beneficial mechanical properties, nutrients, and architecture for fungal growth.
-Using nature as an inspiration, we aim to achieve anisotropy spanning over several length scales, crafting a meat analogue with unprecedented micro- and macroscopic fibers.
-This approach will demonstrate how microbial growth can be used as a structuring tool and potentially provide further design concepts for plant-based foods.
+As an alternative pathway, we propose to grow fungi directly in pre-designed food substrates and thus mimic the fiber-like structure and taste of meat.
+Guidance for the directed growth of fungi is provided by the templated anisotropic 3D host substrate, which provides beneficial mechanical properties, nutrients, and architecture for fungal growth.
+By designing a 3D matrix to direct mycelium growth, we aim to achieve anisotropy spanning over several length scales, crafting a meat analogue with unprecedented micro and macroscopic fibers that interconnect the entire food product.
+This approach will demonstrate how biological structuring through growth can be used as a structuring tool while providing general design concepts for plant-based foods.

 Personnes participant au projet

 Dernière mise à jour de cette présentation du projet 24.01.2023